codeskipper/dotfiles/README.md

 ```

 Some of the functionality of these dotfiles depends on formulae installed by `brew.sh`.
 If you don’t plan to run `brew.sh`, you should look carefully through the script and manually install any particularly important ones.
 A good example is Bash/Git completion: the dotfiles use a special version from Homebrew.

+## ToDo
+- System Preferences, General, Prefer tabs -> set to (never) when opening documents (default: in full screen)
+- secondary-click with right mouse button - scripting this setting appears to be not supported, still looking for workaround

 ## Feedback